saubhik/saubhik/README.md

 ### Hi there 👋

 Computer Science graduate student at Georgia Institute of Technology, Atlanta, GA, USA.
-I love to know more about systems 💻 and algorithmics 🧠.
+I love to write systems code.

 You can reach me [here](https://www.linkedin.com/in/saubhikm/).